hbc/Intro-to-Unix/lessons/03_loops_and_scripts.md

 	$ cd

-The we will run the `basename` command on one of the FASTQ files.
+Then we will run the `basename` command on one of the FASTQ files.
 Be sure to specify the path to the file:

 	$ basename unix_workshop/raw_fastq/Mov10_oe_1.subset.fq